 - Search on the internet, including the websites for Minnesota’s medical cannabis manufacturers (Green Goods and LeafLine Labs).

 The Office of Medical Cannabis cannot share lists of participating health care practitioners, because their information is considered private data.

-Patients can use telemedicine for the initial certification until June 30, 2021.
-After that, for any new patient, a health care practitioner is required to conduct an in-person visit for initial certification.
+For any new patient, a health care practitioner is required to conduct an in-person visit for initial certification.
 They will assess the patient to determine if they have any of the qualifying medical conditions.

 To reinstate their enrollment, your caregiver will need a background check and can start that right away.
 Follow the instructions on the Designated Caregiver Background Check Informed Consent form (PDF).
 Because of changes in law, patients will no longer need to get approval from their health care practitioner to add a caregiver.

 Once the Office of Medical Cannabis receives an approved designated caregiver background check, your caregiver’s enrollment will be extended two years from the date of the background check.
 Your caregiver can then pick up medical cannabis on your behalf.